-During 2016, Wyndham Hotels recorded \$3 million of charges related to restructuring initiatives, all of which were personnel-related primarily focused on enhancing organizational efficiency and subsequently reversed \$1 million in 2016.
+During 2016, Wyndham Hotels recorded \$3 million of charges related to restructuring initiatives, primarily focused on enhancing organizational efficiency and subsequently reversed \$1 million in 2016.

 These initiatives resulted in a reduction of 60 employees.
-The remaining liability of \$1 million as of December 31, 2016 is expected to be paid primarily by the end of 2017.
+During 2017, the Company paid its remaining liability with \$1 million of cash payments.